MM58-crypto/Sebayhi-bot/README.md

 - Interactive chatbot for learning Arabic grammar
 - Utilizes Haystack for document retrieval and processing
-- Uses OCR to process images
+- Uses OCR to process Arabic Grammer Books
 - Integrates with Streamlit for a web-based interface